Leah Messer Dishes On Her Future Wealth After Daughter’s Pregnancy Announcement

 As she insists that she is not pregnant, despite her daughter’s announcement on Facebook Live last month, the Teen Mom 2 star has taken to Instagram account on a couple of occasions to tell fans about her future and plans for wealth.

-“Oh what my future holds,” Leah Messer wrote with a selfie days ago, also including the hash tags, “Blessed,” “Grateful,” “Happiness,” “Peace,” “Joy” and “Wealth.”
+“Oh what my future holds,” Leah Messer wrote with a selfie days ago, also including the hashtags, “Blessed,” “Grateful,” “Happiness,” “Peace,” “Joy” and “Wealth.”

 Leah Messer is currently selling lip gloss to her fans and followers on social media and also generates money from role on Teen Mom 2, which is expected to air its eighth season later this year.